mikebarkas/vagrant-puppet-lamp-dev-server/README.md

 Creates an Ubuntu LAMP server for development.

-Uses VirtualBox to build with Vagrant and provisioned with Puppet.
+Uses VirtualBox to build with Vagrant and provisioned with Puppet and a little shell.

 ----